T-Oni-01/Topological-Data-Analysis-to-Aid-Machine-Learning-Models-in-Detecting-Fraudulent-Bank-Transactions/README.md

-# Direct-Independent-Study-Spring-2025-UNF-
+# Topological Data Analysis to Aid Machine Learning Models in Detecting Fraudulent Bank Transactions-
-UNF Spring 2025 Direct Independent Study (DIS)
+UNF Spring 2025 Study

-This is a DIS I undertook at the University of North Florida In the Spring of 2025, investigating the topic "Topological Data Analysis to Aid Machine Learning Models in Detecting Fraudulent Bank Transactions"
+This is a study I undertook at the University of North Florida In the Spring of 2025, investigating the topic "Topological Data Analysis to Aid Machine Learning Models in Detecting Fraudulent Bank Transactions"

-Professor: Dr. Karthikeyan Umapathy

 Abstract:
 This research plan aims to investigate the use of